Drug and Alcohol Rehab in Watford

 As much as we’ve talked about the benefits of residential rehab in Watford, it might not be for everyone.
 It’s generally designed for those deemed “high risk”.

-This is generally defined as:
+This is generally defined at rehab as:

-• People drinking 30+ units of alcohol a day [38] and who also have co-occurring mental health issues – The first part of this is the benchmark that establishes if someone with an alcohol problem needs residential rehab.
+- People drinking 30+ units of alcohol a day [38] and who also have co-occurring mental health issues – The first part of this is the benchmark that establishes if someone with an alcohol problem needs residential rehab.
 If you also experience.

-• People whose mental health issues could hinder their recovery – Being honest with yourself, do you think you would struggle, for example, to stay sober or even do an at-home detox in the first place?
+- People whose mental health issues could hinder their recovery – Being honest with yourself, do you think you would struggle, for example, to stay sober or even do an at-home detox in the first place?
 If so, you might need the greater level of support that residential rehab offers.
 Under certain circumstances, attempting an at-home recovery may also make any underlying mental issues much worse.

-• If you’ve already made multiple attempts at recovery and have failed to stay sober [39], you will likely also benefit from more intensive treatment this time around.
+- If you’ve already made multiple attempts at recovery and have failed to stay sober [39], you will likely also benefit from more intensive treatment this time around.

-• If you experience severe withdrawal symptoms, such as alcoholic seizures and delirium tremens – These could make an at-home detox highly dangerous or even life-threatening.
+- If you experience severe withdrawal symptoms, such as alcoholic seizures and delirium tremens – These could make an at-home detox highly dangerous or even life-threatening.

-• If your addiction has caused you to suffer from Wernicke’s encephalopathy – This is a disorder caused by a thiamine deficiency, which creates biochemical lesions in your central nervous system.
+- If your addiction has caused you to suffer from Wernicke’s encephalopathy – This is a disorder caused by a thiamine deficiency, which creates biochemical lesions in your central nervous system.
 This is often caused by addiction to various substances.
 Symptoms can include confusion, a slowing down of mental activity, vision changes and lessened muscle coordination.

-• If you’re known to commit acts of violence against loved ones when intoxicated – In this case, you going to a residential space to recover will be best for everyone.
+- If you’re known to commit acts of violence against loved ones when intoxicated – In this case, you going to a residential space to recover will be best for everyone.

-If none of the above applies to you, you might want to discuss other options for addiction treatment [40] in Watford, such as at-home treatment.
+If none of the above applies to you, you might want to discuss other options for addiction treatment [40] in Watford, such as at-home rehab treatment.

 The DSM-IV-TR diagnostic criteria for substance dependence also define it by 7 points.
 If these apply, then residential rehab will likely be right for you.
-The first is tolerance.
-More specifically, this is defined as needing to take increased amounts of the substance to get the same effect.

 To find out if drug and alcohol rehab in Watford is right for you, call our team on 0800 088 66 86